-Park your RV in appropriate-sized spaces
+Park your RV correctly

 To be honest, this really never occurred to us until we downsized from our big rig fifth wheel to our tiny Class C motorhome.

 If you’re parking a van or much smaller RV, there may be smaller overnight parking spaces to park in.
-Leave those big long parking spaces for big rig motorhome, fifth wheels and travel trailers.
+Leave those big long parking spaces for big rig motorhomes, fifth wheels and travel trailers.

 Never impede automobile or pedestrian traffic

 If you are given permission to park in a regular parking space that backs up to a curb, make certain you do not impede or block traffic.

-Overnight RV parking overview
+Overnight parking rules overview

-Some great resources for overnight RV parking:
+Great resources for overnight RV parking: